Skip to main content

 1140 Levee Road Mt.
 Sterling, Kentucky23Closure

-The largest notice was filed by Johnson Controls Interior Mfg., US at its Georgetown facility, reporting 392 affected workers.
+The most significant filing came from Johnson Controls Interior Mfg., US at its Georgetown facility, reporting 392 affected workers.
 8161 National Turnpike Louisville, Kentucky followed with 392 workers.

 Trend & Outlook